Historical Markers in St. Tammany Parish, Louisiana

 St. Tammany Parish Timeline

-This timeline provides a condensed summary of the historical journey of St. Tammany Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of St. Tammany Parish, Louisiana.

 - 1699 - St. Tammany Parish is included in the French colonial territory